Jackery's Trailblazing Journey to IFA 2023: Unveiling the Solar Generator 1000 Plus and 300 Plus

 Pioneering the Solar Generator Revolution

-For an extended period, Jackery has consistently showcased its resolute commitment to sustainability.
-Recently, the company obtained carbon footprint verification from TÜV SÜD for a selection of ten products.
-Moreover, Jackery's enduring drive for sustainable advancement has been honored with the prestigious SEAL Sustainable Product Award in 2023, specifically recognizing the remarkable Solar Generator 2000 Plus.
-Jackery also maintains a strong dedication to environmental conservation, actively engaging in diverse initiatives.
-Collaborating with the National Forest Foundation (NFF), Jackery successfully planted 10,000 trees.

-The stage is set at IFA Berlin 2023, where Jackery is proudly presenting the Solar Generator 1000 Plus and 300 Plus.
-Amidst the vibrant atmosphere of this grand event, attendees are getting an up-close look at the future of portable power solutions.

 Jackery's presence at IFA signifies the pinnacle of their evolution from a Silicon Valley startup to a worldwide power solution provider, underscoring their unwavering dedication to innovation, excellence, and meeting customer needs.
-Jackery has been striving on the journey of fulfilling their mission "Bring Green Energy to All".
-Whether you're an adventurer seeking energy independence or a conscious consumer looking for sustainable solutions, Jackery's Solar Generator 1000 Plus and 300 Plus are poised to redefine your relationship with power–on your terms.
+Jackery has been striving on the journey of fulfilling their mission "Bring Green Energy To All".
 The Solar Generator 1000 Plus and 300 Plus are available for purchase on multiple platforms, including Amazon, the official Jackery website, and various third-party channels from September 1st.

 SOURCE Jackery Inc.